 39 sub Apply { 40 my ($self, $form, $env) = @_; 41 42 my $evaluated_args = $form->map_eval($env); 43 return $self->_apply($evaluated_args); 44 }

-And here again is the private _apply() method in the base
+And here again is the private _apply()

 PScm::Closure class: